f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 .. image:: ./images/click-add-to-see-apps.png
   :align: center

-Next we will stage a draft migration and demonstrate the capability of editing the configuration before migrating.
+Next you will stage a draft migration and demonstrate the capability of editing the configuration before migrating.
 Deselect all the green apps that have migrated to BIG-IP Next already, then select all 3 WAF applications and the SSL_OFFLOAD_W_PASSWORD and the LTM_POLICY_VS application.

 Click **Add**.